pacoispaco/eifogl/README.md

 I'm currenly working on getting everything to compile with EIffelStudio 16.05 and FreeGLUT.
 I'm rusty on both but have got the example program 'simple' working.
 You can find that [here](https://github.com/pacoispaco/eifogl/tree/master/examples/eglut/simple).

+Since I haven't yet gone through all code, there's a lot of stuff here that may not work at the moment.
+I hope to fix that and remove all obsolete stuff in teh coming months.

 Installing
 ----------